gapa64/yamdb_final/README.md

 TELEGRAM_TO | Chat id to send notification TELEGRAM_TOKEN | token of the bot which sends notifications

-Upon commit to master, the Github Actions run the following jobs:
+Upon commit to master branch, the Github Actions run the following jobs:

 #### Jobs
 - tests.
 Autotests
 - build_and_push_to_docker_hub.
 Auto rebuild of yamdb-final docker image and pushing it to Docker Hub.
 - deploy.
-Deploys project on a server.
+Deploys the project on a server.
 - send_message.
 Sends notification

 ## YAMDB Documentation